For Guidance and Support Call:

 Alarm System Contractor 1 (EF) means an alarm system contractor whose scope of practice includes all types of alarm systems for all purposes EF = burglary, fire alarms, and all other limited energy systems contracting.

 Alarm System Contractor II (EG) means an alarm system contractor whose scope of practice includes all types of alarm systems, other than fire alarm system work, for all low voltage purposes.
 EG = burglar alarm and all other limited energy systems contracting.
-An EG contractor cannot install, service, or maintain any fire alarm system or equipment, including monitoring of such systems, *
+An EG contractor cannot install, service, or maintain any fire alarm system or equipment, including monitoring of such systems, *with the exception of an allowance to install residential smoke detectors and/or residential heat detectors.
+Florida Statute 489.537 (9)

 Limited Energy Systems Specialty (ES-069) The scope of certification of a limited energy systems specialty contractor includes the installation, repair, fabrication, erection, alteration, addition to, or design of electrical wiring, fixtures, appliances, thermostats, apparatus, raceways, conduit, and fiber optics (transmission of light over stranded glass) or any part thereof not to exceed 98 volts (RMS).
 The scope of work of this license does not include installation, repair, fabrication, erection, alteration, addition to, or design of electrical wiring, fixtures, appliances, thermostats, apparatus, raceways, or conduit that are part of an alarm system. (a) The scope of certification is limited to electrical circuits and equipment as set forth in Section 489.505(7), F.S. (b) The scope of certification shall not include work performed by public utilities exempt under the terms of Section 489.503(4), F.S. or exempt due to the regulatory jurisdiction of the Florida Public Service Commission. (c) The scope of work of this license may also be performed by the following certified and registered license categories: Unlimited Electrical Contractor, Alarm System Contractor I, Alarm System Contractor II, and Residential Electrical Contractor.
 Limited Energy - 069 is a class code of the category Electrical Specialty Contractor (ES) This specialty was formerly known as Low Voltage Systems Specialty.
 Refer to Rule 61G6-7.001 FAC.